ConceptFusion/ptps/README.md

 ## Validate Part Number

-Part numbers are validated against as the user types, with the lookup button disabled until the format is correct.
-An error is displayed only if the user blurs out of the field.
+Part numbers are validated as the user types, with the lookup button disabled until the format is correct.
+An error is displayed only if the user blurs out of the field and the error is only removed once the format is corrected.
 The isValidPartNumber method is unit tested.

 ## Check Exclusion List

-On lookup the validated part number is checked against the exclusion list and if found the user receives a toast notification informing them of the exclusion.
+On lookup the validated part number is checked against the exclusion list and if matched the user receives a toast notification informing them of the exclusion and no lookup occurs.

 ## Lookup Compatible Parts